Police Staff2025-08-28T16:06:50+01:00

 It’s worth noting that some of our police stations and buildings are in remote locations.
 However, there may be flexibility on your working location depending on the role.
 If you have any questions please get in touch with our Talent Acquisition Team – we’re here to help.

-All staff of Northumbria Police, whether they wear a uniform or not, are in a position of responsibility and trust.
-If you are successful in the interview process, you will be given a conditional offer subject to pre-employment checks which will ensure your suitability to join our Force.
-Our vetting process may take longer than what you may expect in other organisations.
+Everyone at Northumbria Police, whether in uniform or not, holds a position of trust and responsibility.
+If you succeed in the interview process, we’ll offer you a conditional role subject to pre-employment checks that confirm your suitability to join the Force.
+Our vetting process can take longer than in other organisations, so we appreciate your patience.

-Throughout your application journey, honesty is always the best policy.
-It is essential that you declare all relevant information during both the application and vetting stages.
-We will ask you questions but you should also tell us about anything else that you think may impact on your suitability or eligibility for the role.
+Throughout your application journey, honesty is essential.
+Always share relevant information during both the application and vetting stages.
+We’ll ask questions, but we also encourage you to proactively disclose anything that might affect your eligibility or suitability for the role.

 Top tips for success